jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 #### First TensorFlow program
 TensorFlow represents computations by linking op nodes into graphs.
 TensorFlow programs are structured into a construction phase and an execution phase.
 The following program:
 1. Constructs a computation graph for a matrix multiplication.
-2. Open a TensorFlow session and execute the computation graph.
+2. Open a TensorFlow session and compute the matrix multiplication by execute the computation graph.

 ```python
 import tensorflow as tf